Alessandro1103/obsidian/Vault1/Zettelkasten/FeaturesCV2.md

 HOG stands for "Histogram of Oriented Gradients".
 It used for object detection.
 How to extract HOG descriptors:

 >[!Algorithm]
 >1.
-Pre-processing: the image patch (subpart of the image) is normalized to a 1:2 proportion (64x128)
+Image Pre-processing: the image patch (subpart of the image) is normalized to a 1:2 proportion (64x128)
 >2.
-Gradient calculation (angles and gradients)
+Gradient calculation (angles and magnitude)
 >3.
-Cell structuring in 8x8 pixel cells of the image patch, creating an istogram
+Histogram of Oriented Gradients in Cells
+>4.
+Block Normalization

 The angles are unsigned: from 0 to 180
 The histogram captures the predominant directions of the gradients.